 Back in October, Facebook CEO Mark Zuckerberg gave us a live Oculus Rift demo.
-His avatar was able to travel, play games, and interact with other avatars in virtual reality.
+His avatar was able to travel, play games and interact with other avatars in virtual reality.

 This isn’t the only major change coming to Facebook.
-Have you noticed Facebook’s new camera that is very similar to Snapchat?
+Have you noticed Facebook’s new camera that’s very similar to Snapchat?
 On his Facebook page, Zuckerberg said this feature was act one.
 Act two is “giving developers the power to build all kinds of AR tools into the first augmented reality platform, the camera.”
 Developers can use Frames Studio and AR Studio to create their own designs for the Facebook camera.

 The most drastic change is still to come.
-Zuckerberg said that they are developing a “mind computer interface” or a computer that can read minds.
-He didn’t give too many details but job titles for the Building 8 department of Facebook include Brain-Computer Interface Engineer and Neural Imaging Engineer.
+Zuckerberg said that they are developing a “mind computer interface,” or a computer that can read minds.
+He didn’t give too many details, but job titles for the Building 8 department of Facebook include Brain-Computer Interface Engineer and Neural Imaging Engineer.